 Some issuers go a step further and deliver lifestyle privileges like concierge services, free airport lounge access and exclusive access to events or restaurants without reservation.

-Switzerland: In Switzerland, most of the benefits you get with a credit card are determined by the bank or other card issuer, rather than by Visa, American Express, MasterCard or Diners Club.
-Most Swiss credit cards, even Basic (Silver) Visa cards and standard MasterCards, give you basic travel accident insurance, price protection and extended warranties when you use them to pay.
-Gold Visa or MasterCard cards may also include trip delay or cancellation insurance, luggage loss or delay insurance and purchase protection.
-Concierge services come with some mid-priced cards (like the Visa Libertycard Plus), and specialized benefits like the bicycle insurance which comes with the Visa Libertycard cates to the needs of Swiss consumers.
+Switzerland: In Switzerland, most of the benefits you get with a credit card are determined by the card issuer rather than by Visa, American Express, Mastercard or Diners Club.
+Most Swiss credit cards, even Basic (Silver) Visa cards and standard Mastercard cards, give you basic travel accident insurance, price protection and extended warranties when you use them to pay.
+Gold Visa or Mastercard cards may also include trip delay or cancellation insurance, luggage loss or delay insurance and purchase protection.
+Concierge services come with some mid-priced cards (like the Visa Libertycard Plus), and specialized benefits like the bicycle insurance which comes with the Visa Libertycard caters to the needs of Swiss consumers.

 The only area in which US cards out-benefit Swiss or Singapore credit cards is in the high-end, exclusive card arena.
 The Platinum Card from American Express, for example, brings a lot more value to US cardholders than it gives to its Swiss or Singaporean card members.
-Other benefit-loaded cards like Citi Prestige don’t have a Swiss equivalent.
+Other benefit-laden cards like Citi Prestige don’t have a Swiss equivalent.
 US airline cards are also more beneficial than their Swiss counterparts and often entitle cardholders to free checked luggage and priority boarding.

-Singapore: Credit card issuers in Singapore shower their cardholders with deals and promotions that help them save at many local merchants (while encouraging them to spend more).
+Singapore: Credit card issuers in Singapore shower their cardholders with deals and promotions that give them discounts when they shop from local merchants (while encouraging them to spend more).
 Many Singapore credit cards come with insurance coverage that is only available on the most expensive US credit cards.
 Trip delay or interruption coverage, trip cancellation insurance, luggage insurance, and even emergency medical evacuation and overseas medical coverage are not uncommon.
 Airport lounge access and concierge services are offered by good travel cards.

 As you’ve probably gathered from this comparison, Swiss credit cards don’t exactly shine alongside their foreign counterparts (no reference to the Swarovski-studded and rose-gold credit cards offered in Singapore intended).